viklund/courses/rnaseq/labs/QC_lab.md

 We have ran RSeQC and MultiQC on all the samples in the project.
 The summary report from MultiQC can be found [here](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/QC/output/multiqc_report_rseqc.html).

+It was created using commands:

+   multiqc -f -d -dd 3 .
+   # since folder structure like: sample_name/qc/read_distribution.txt and so on for the other file types.

 Have a look at the reports.
 What is your conclusion, do your samples look good?
 Is there anything that looks strange in any sample, or do you feel comfortable using all the samples in your analysis?

 # Outlier detection and general overview of data